nomisreual/git_alert/README.md

 - [ ] speed up the lookup process
 - [ ] enable caching found repositories for faster checking after the first run (maybe utilizing a database)
 - [ ] GUI/ TUI interface
+- [x] enable configuration with a configuration file
-- [ ] override default configuration file location with command line option
+- [x] override default configuration file location with command line option

 ## Contributing:

 This project is under active development, so any contributions are welcome.
-Feel free to open an issue or a pull request.
+Feel free to open an issue or submit a pull request.

 In case you want to submit a pull request, please:

 - make sure to run the tests before submission
-- use black for code formatting
+- use black (or similar tools) for code formatting

 The project uses pre-commit hooks to ensure code quality, so feel free to use them as well.
-usage: git_alert [-h] [-p PATH] [--only_dirty] [-i IGNORE] [-v] [-c CONFIG]

-options:
--h, --help show this help message and exit
--p PATH, --path PATH top level directory to start the search in --only_dirty only show dirty repositories in the final report -i IGNORE, --ignore IGNORE colon separated list of paths to ignore
--v, --version show program's version number and exit -c CONFIG, --config CONFIG path to the configuration file

-Warning: adding a path to ignore will also ignore all subdirectories of that path.